github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 author_name: jakeboxer
 ---

 We're introducing several enhancements to allow API developers to take advantage of the [improved organization permissions][dotcom-blog-post] that we are rolling out.
+Learn about these enhancements and how you can try them out below.

 ## API enhancements